backdrop-contrib/reference/README.md

 * use a select list for the entity type in the widget that respect the type restriction
 * field validation to make sure the referenced entity exists
 * define automcomplete function to make autocomplete widget actually autocomplete
+* function to turn the autocomplete value to a numberic target id on form submit

 ### In progress:

-* function to turn the autocomplete value to a numberic target id on form submit
+* check that entity exists in autocomplete validate

 ### Things to do: